axu-trex/IXP-LAN-Hygiene/README.md

 - Would like to suggest a new vendor;
 - Would like to improve the solutions presented.

+please send a pull request.

-please reach out to secretariat@euro-ix.net.
+For more information, you can reach out to secretariat@euro-ix.net.

 # Introduction